Swapnil0115/SpareMachine_Tekton/README.md

 This workflow demonstrates how to use a **Tekton Cluster** (running on a spare machine) to automate CI/CD tasks triggered from a main desktop.
 The pipeline pulls, processes it, and pushes the results to GitHub.

+_We will try to push the python files (one with correct syntax and one with incorrect) to check if tekton halts the commit or not._

 ---

 ## Workflow Diagram